Grow Up (The Queers album): Background and recording

 Since forming in 1981, the Queers had gone through several lineups centered around singer and guitarist Joe King, aka Joe Queer.
 On their debut EP Love Me (1982), the lineup was King, bassist Scott "Tulu" Gildersleeve, and drummer Jack "Wimpy Rutherford" Hayes.
-On 1984's Kicked Out of the Webelos EP, Wimpy had switched to lead vocals and Tulu to drums, with King on guitar and Keith Hages (ex Berlin Brats) on bass.
+On 1984's Kicked Out of the Webelos EP, Wimpy had switched to lead vocals and Tulu to drums, with King on guitar and Keith Hages on bass.
 By 1986 drummer Hugh O'Neill had joined and Bobby Gaudreau was the band's singer, with King and bassist Kevin Kecy.
 This lineup recorded a demo session at Fort Apache Studios in Roxbury, Boston, with John Felice of the Real Kids as record producer.
 They had also asked JJ Rassler, former guitarist of DMZ and then of the Odds, to produce; The Queers had befriended Rassler through Kecy, and had played as openers for the Odds on several occasions.
 Rassler showed up to the recording session, but did not stay since Felice was already producing.
 The recordings from this session went unreleased until Grow Up was reissued in 2007.

 Gaudreau's time as the band's singer was brief; After his departure, Rassler joined the Queers as second guitarist and vocalist.
 "Joe was trying to teach me the tunes," he later recalled, "and the more he kept singing them, the more I added harmonies and lead fills.
 So after an hour of him saying 'You sing this lead' and me saying 'OK, you sing this back-up' we just said fuck it, you sing what you're trying to teach me and I'll sing what I'm trying to teach you.
 It immediately sounded great."
 King and Rassler began writing songs together, several of which would be recorded for what became Grow Up.